carissalmaa/carissalmaa/README.md

 # Hi, I'm Carissa Tri Alma Putri 👋

-**Electrical Engineering Student at Universitas Indonesia | Aspiring Data-Driven Engineer**
+**Electrical Engineering Student at Universitas Indonesia | Power System & Data Analytics Enthusiast**

-I am an aspiring engineer with a deep fascination for the intersection of **Power Systems** and **Data Analytics**.
-I believe the future of energy lies in intelligent optimization, and I am dedicated to bridging the gap between complex electrical infrastructure and actionable insights.
-Whether it's forecasting regional energy loads or building machine learning pipelines, I thrive on turning raw data into strategic engineering decisions.
+I am an Electrical Engineering student with a deep fascination for the intersection of **Power Systems** and **Data Analytics**.
+I believe the future of energy lies in intelligent optimization, and I am dedicated to learning how to bridge the gap between complex electrical infrastructure and actionable insights.
+Whether it's exploring regional energy load forecasting or building machine learning pipelines, I enjoy turning raw data into meaningful engineering solutions.

 ---